 The 5 most difficult places to have sex

-As if finding someone willing to rub bellies with you wasn’t already difficult enough, then there’s the location issue to execute the situation — my place, your place or this right here nightclub bathroom stall without a toilet seat?
+As if finding someone willing to rub bellies with you wasn’t already difficult enough, then there’s the location issue too – my place, your place or this right here nightclub bathroom cubicle?

-Because while the bedroom is always the preferred destination, it’s not always the most convenient if you’re attempting to capitalize on the moment while that rare offer still stands.
-But if you thought the handicap bathroom stall was rough, then you won’t want to attempt the following.
-We asked the office via email, and here are the top five most difficult — not to be mistaken with most extreme — places to have sex.
+The bedroom might be the preferred place for sex, but it’s not always the most convenient if you and your partner want to capitalise on a moment of lust.
+We asked the office via email, and here’s our top five most difficult – not to be mistaken with most extreme – places to have sex.

-There’s barely enough headroom and width in the front seat for two people, let alone a couple horizontal in a backseat that’s more of a shelf than seat per se.
+There’s barely enough headroom and width in the front seat for two people, let alone a couple in a back seat.
 Worse yet, the back windows don’t come down, meaning no extra leverage with legs out the side.
-If circus clowns have taught us anything, it’s that weird things with multiple people can happen inside a beetle.
+If circus clowns have taught us anything, it’s that weird things with multiple people can happen inside a Beetle.
 But it’s hardly an easy task.

-If you thought getting lucky in a hottub or a pool was difficult, try getting physical in the ocean — with breaking waves, riptides, shifting sands and boardriders to deal with.
-Worse yet, it’s hardly inconspicuous when the water drains out to sea revealing you and your significant other in a WWE grapple devoid of leotards.
+If you thought getting lucky in a hot tub or a pool was difficult, try getting physical in the ocean – with breaking waves, rip tides, shifting sands and boardriders to deal with.
+Worse yet, it’s hardly inconspicuous when the waves reveal you and your significant other in a WWE grapple devoid of leotards.

-Having “relations” in its traditional form is impossible on a roller coaster, but there are other methods that work if Reese Witherspoon’s 1996 film Fear is to be believed.
-But even the digital method is impossible on what would be considered the most tame of all themepark rides — the spinning tea cups.
-There’s the dizziness, the speed and then the centrifugal forces that render your hands all but tied as you’re whipped around in a blur of vomit-inducing colors and screams.
+Having relations in its traditional form is impossible on a rollercoaster, but there are other methods that work if Reese Witherspoon’s 1996 film Fear is to be believed.
+Even the digital method is impossible on what would be considered the most tame of all themepark rides – the spinning tea cups.
+There’s the dizziness, the speed and then the centrifugal forces that render your hands all but tied as you’re whipped around in a blur of vomit-inducing colours and screams.